 Mastering Afrikaans Pronouns: Part 2 – Possessive Pronouns

 Learn how to use possessive pronouns depending on where they are placed in a sentence.
 Learn when to use words like “my,” “sy,” and “syne.”
-By the end of the lesson, you’ll be able to use possessive pronouns correctly in sentences.Die Besitlike voornaamwoord (The posessive pronoun)
+By the end of the lesson, you’ll be able to use possessive pronouns correctly in sentences.Die Besitlike voornaamwoord (The possessive pronoun)

-The possessive pronoun indicates
+The possessive pronoun indicates possession.

 The possessive pronouns are: my, jou, sy, haar, ons, julle, hulle